jeyu54217/Notes/README.md

 - Instagram Post
     ```
-  Please create a 50-word introduction for these pictures suitable for an Instagram post, written from the perspective of a Taiwanese visitor using a humorous tone.
+  Please create a 50-word introduction for these pictures suitable for an Instagram post, written from the perspective of a visitor using a humorous tone.
 The location is " "
     ```